-- 1. Please submit Items 1-4 by OCTOBER 19, 2022.
-Estimates of gear mix, fishing areas, and ports should be based on previous years' operations and an expectation of what may occur in FYs 2023 and 2024. - 2.
-Please submit Item 5 (participant information) no later than 28 days (4 weeks) after PSC letters are issued to vessel owners and confirm the information for Items 1-4 previously submitted.
+- 1. Please submit Items 1-4 by September 6, 2024.
+Estimates of gear mix, fishing areas, and ports should be based on previous years' operations and an expectation of what may occur in FY2024. - 2.
+Please submit Item 5 (participant information) along with your sector(s) roster information by the annual sector enrollment deadline set by NOAA Fisheries and confirm the information for Items 1-4 previously submitted.

-For example, if an additional port is added due to a new member, please update the list of ports and provide no later than 28 days (4 weeks) after the date on the PSC letter to the sector.
+For example, if an additional port is added due to a new member, please update the list of ports and provide this information by the annual sector enrollment deadline set by NOAA Fisheries.